A view of our painting studios.

 ABOUT THE SUMMER PAINTING INTENSIVE:

-The Tyler School of Art SPI / SSI is a 7-week immersion program run by the Department of Painting, Drawing and Sculpture for artists interested in developing their work in a challenging and supportive environment.
+The Tyler School of Art and Architecture SPI is a four week summer immersion program run by the Department of Painting, Drawing and Sculpture for artists interested in developing their work in a challenging and supportive environment.
 The program is a non-credit, post-baccalaureate-style residency suitable for BA and BFA seniors and recent graduates aiming to hone their artistic and intellectual skills, for students building a portfolio for application to graduate school, as well as professional artists seeking to strengthen their abilities and expand their outlook.

-The faculty of SPI/SSI lead seminars and workshops, discussions and group critiques, and regularly meet individually with the students to discuss their work as well as more general practical, theoretical, or historical questions.
-The program has the participation of Tyler’s full time painting and sculpture faculty as well as lectures and critiques by a significant roster of visiting artists.
+The faculty of SPI lead seminars and workshops, discussions and group critiques, and regularly meet individually with the students to discuss their work as well as more general practical, theoretical, or historical questions.
+The program has the participation of Tyler’s full time painting faculty as well as lectures and critiques by a significant roster of visiting artists.

 Philadelphia is a thriving city with a vibrant art and music scene.
 Innovative and historic cultural centers convenient to the new building include the Philadelphia Museum of Art, the Pennsylvania Academy of Fine Arts, the Institute of Contemporary Art, the Fabric Workshop and Museum and the Barnes Foundation.

 Philadelphia is located 90 miles south of New York City, 5 hours from Boston, 3 hours from Washington DC.